zilishen/documentation/content/nginx-one/getting-started.md

 Data plane keys expire after one year.
 You can change this expiration date later by editing the key.

-Revoking a data plane key will disconnect any instances that were registered with that key.
+Revoking a data plane key disconnects all instances that were registered with that key.
 {{</important>}}